-- If your legislator has a Twitter account, follow them for updates. - Organize Twitter campaigns.
+- Follow legislators' Twitter accounts.
+This includes not only your representative but also other engaged legislators, committee members, caucuses, and others with affiliated accounts. - Follow the accounts of advocacy organizations who are engaged in issues that matter to you.
+Like, retweet, or comment on their posts. - Organize Twitter campaigns.
 Like a call-in, encourage constituents to tweet at the legislator.
 Send an email to interested constituents with suggested tweets.
-For example, "@MyLegislator: Vote for more school funding" or "@MyLegislator: Thank you for voting yes and supporting Indian Country." - Use hashtags so people can easily find tweets on the topic.
-People active in the political process often use #MTPOL (Montana politics) or #MTLEG (Montana Legislature) at the end of their tweets. - > Tweet links to news stories related to your issues.
+For example, "@MyLegislator: Vote for more school funding" or "@MyLegislator: Thank you for voting yes and supporting X." - > Use hashtags so people can easily find tweets on the topic.
+People active in the political process often use #MTPOL (Montana politics) or #MTLEG (Montana Legislature) at the end of their tweets. - > Tweet links to news stories related to your issues. - > Engage with reporters by following them and tweeting @(reporter name).
+Reporters are always looking for good stories, so build these relationships to tell your story and share good news and/or concerns with your community.